jackpal/jackpal.github.io/_posts/2009-03-06-Listening_to_my_home_music_at_work_with_SqueezeCenter_and_Softsqueeze.md

 ---
 date: 2009-03-06 18:50
 tags: Home computing,audio streaming, Linux
+title: Listening to my home music at work with SqueezeCenter and Softsqueeze
 ---

-# Listening to my home music at work with SqueezeCenter and Softsqueeze

 For some time I've wanted to listen to my home music collection on my computer at work.
 I tried a bunch of different approaches, and finally came up with one